By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 The Reality of a Long-Owned Home

 Many family homes have decades of belongings, older finishes, full closets, records, furniture, tools, holiday decorations, and deferred projects.
-That does not mean the home is a problem.
-It means the sale needs a plan.
+That doesn’t mean the home is a problem — it means the sale needs a plan.

 Start with documents, valuables, and safety.
 Then move to sorting, donation, estate sale, clean-out, repairs, and presentation.

-The best pre-sale work usually removes buyer objections:
+The best pre-sale work usually removes buyer objections without over-investing:

 - Moisture or leak repair